techtigers-ftc/notes-2021/meeting-notes/notes.md

 **Notes:**
 * Outreach: Finished planning for the STEM Camp tommorow
 * Robot Mech: Completely finished changing 2-hole motor holder to 5-hole with motors on the inside
 * Robot Programming: Worked on creating AutoController and example modes.
 Need to write tests.

+#2021-10-26

+**Members Present:** Aadi, Amulya, Alisha, and Sava **Notes:**
+* Replaced original screws in the motor assembly to the low-profile ones
+* Mounted the intake motor onto the robot

+**Blocking:**
+* Nothing